 We will start by looking at their similarities and then dive deep into each model individually.
 Lastly, we will compare the two models and briefly show how they can be combined to create a hybrid system.

 Before we get into the different balance models, it makes sense to take a step back and look at the blockchain in more general terms - as a state machine.

-Per Wikipedia, “a system is described as stateful if it is designed to remember preceding events or user interactions; the remembered information is called the state of the system.”
+A system is described as stateful, only if it is configured to remember preceding events or user interactions.
+The retained information is defined as the state of the system.
 Hence, a blockchain qualifies as a stateful system.
 Its entire purpose is to record past events and user interactions.
 With each new block the system undergoes a state transition that happens according to the state transition logic defined in its protocol.

 Recording the State

 The first significant difference between the two balance models is how the state of the system is recorded.
 In the UTXO model, the movement of assets is recorded as a directed acyclic graph (DAG) between addresses, whereas the account model maintains a database of network states.

 A graph is defined as a set of nodes or vertices connected by edges.
 In a directed graph, each edge has a direction, usually indicated through arrows.
 Directed acyclic graphs don’t allow circular relationships between nodes.
 The graphic above shows a directed acyclic graph of the UTXO model on the left.
 Each state represents a block in the blockchain.
 Each transaction output comprises a node in the DAG, and each transaction is represented by one or more edges originating from a transaction output.
 Hence, an unspent transaction output does not have an edge originating from it.
 In the example above, the transaction outputs 3, 5, 6, and 7 are unspent.

 On the right, the graphic shows a representation of the different states in the account model.
 With each new block, the state of the system is updated according to the transactions contained in the block.
 The number of accounts remains constant and independent of the number of transactions conducted, as long as the number of users or smart contracts remains constant.